pedrostc/svn-vs-git/PITCHME.md

 #HSLIDE

-## Present workflow
+## Agenda

-1 - Checkout/Update working copy from Trunk
+- Introduction
+- Current Repository Structure
+- Attention Points
+- Change Tools?
+- Suggestions
-2 - Work
+- Brainstorm time
-3 - Commit to **Trunk**
-4 - Repeat 2 and 3 until the work is done
-5 - Checkout/Update the **Stable** branch work copy
-6 - Merge the Revisions from step 3 to the **Stable** branch 7 - Solve conflicts if any
-8 - Commit to **Stable**

 #HSLIDE

+## Introduction

+“Hey, this presentation wasn’t about git?”

+- Well, it was, but:
+- The problems that we are facing are just tooling problems?
+- The current structure and workflows would migrate seamlessly to another VCS?

+#HSLIDE

-## Branch Structure
+## Current Repository Structure

 - **Trunk**
-    + Dev workline - where almost every work is done
+    * Development branch - where all work is done

 - **Stable**
-    + QA testing branch - revisions that are made and tested on **Trunk** should be merged in this branch
+    * QA testing branch - modifications that are made and tested on Trunk should be merged to this branch
-    + Bug fixes related to the code located here should be fixed first on **Trunk** and then merged here.
+    * Bug fixes related to the code located here should be fixed first on Trunk and then merged here.

+#HSLIDE

+## Current Repository Structure

 - **Release**
-    + Created by QA after a version on **Stable** is ready for release
+    * Created by QA after a version on Stable is ready for release
-    + Only hotfixes are allowed here
+    * Only hotfixes are allowed here

 - **Private**
-    + Temporary branch that should be used for work that can break the **Trunk** - e.g.: New Features, experimental work.
+    * A temporary branch that should be used for work that can break the Trunk - e.g.: New Features, experimental work.

 #HSLIDE

-## Diagram
+## Current Repository Structure

-[TODO] Draw Diagram
+- **Feature Branch**
+- **Release Branch**

 #HSLIDE

+## Current Workflow

+- Checkout/Update work copy from **Trunk**
+- Do some work
+- Commit to **Trunk**
+- Repeat the last 2 steps until work is done
+- Checkout/Update working copy from **Stable**
+- Merge the revisions created on **Trunk** to **Stable**
+- Solve conflicts, if any
+- Test
+- Commit to **Stable**

+#HSLIDE

-## Attention points
+## Attention Points

-- Cherry picking merges became the norm
+- Cherry picking merge became the norm
-- **Trunk** and **Stable** have independent life cicles but are maintained by the same users
+    * Trunk and Stable have independent life cycles but are maintained by the same users.
-- Inconsistence between both branches history and code
+    * Inconsistence between both branches history and code.
-- Fixing **Stable** bugs on **Trunk** can lead to a inconsistent fix
+    * Fixing Stable bugs on Trunk can lead to a inconsistent fix.
+    * A code that works on Trunk may not work on Stable as is.
+    * The branches don’t actually touch each other at any point.

+#HSLIDE

+## Change Tools?

+- Does the current structure migrate seamlessly to another VCS (e.g.: git)?
+- Does the current workflow migrate seamlessly?
+- It is better to fix the workflow first and then migrate or migrate and fix the workflow on teh fly?
+- Does this workflow actually work or is it optimal?
+- Does this structure is optimal for the team necessities?

+#HSLIDE

+## Suggestions

+- Change the merge to Stable strategy
+- New development Branch (**Trunk**) based on **Stable**
+- Keep **Trunk** clean
+- Encourage the use of branches for experimentation or breaking updates
+- Branch-When-Needed strategy

+#HSLIDE

+## Talking about Branches

--
+- Why not use git?
+    * Distributed
+    * Branching as core concept